ppy/osu-wiki/wiki/Tournaments/COE/COE_2023/en.md

 ## Prizes

 The COE 2023 1v1 osu!
-Tournament offered a cash prize pool of 2,500 € courtesy of the osu! team as well as keyboards provided by [Wooting](https://wooting.io/).
+Tournament offered a total cash prize pool of 2,500 €, including a contribution of 1,000 € from the osu! team, as well as keyboards provided by [Wooting](https://wooting.io/).

 | Placing | Prize(s) |
 | :-: | :-- |